Dh-nu5sh/sysgreet/README.md

 - Pluggable section framework (e.g., Kubernetes context, vault status)
 - Prebuilt Windows installer for enterprise onboarding

-Ideas welcome—open a discussion if a feature would make Sysgreet more useful for your fleet.
+Ideas welcome.
+Open a discussion if a feature would make Sysgreet more useful for your fleet.

 ---